ptrckqn/scope-website/src/pages/project.md

 ## Phone Interviews

 You will be asked to partake in several phone interviews where a researcher will ask you a series of question about your mood and history of daily functioning.
+The phone interviews are brief and may last between 5 to 20 minutes.
 The first phone interview will determine your eligibility to further participate in the study.
 Once eligibility is established, there will be four additional phone interviews at the 3-month, 6-month, 9-month, and 12-month check-ins where you will be asked similar questions.

 ## Self-Compassion Program

-Once eligibility is established, you will be asked to complete an online audio self-directed program on self-compassion.
-The program lasts approximately 6 hours and 40 minutes and will be divided into six audio sessions.
-You will receive 1 audio session per week to complete over 6 weeks.
-The content of the program includes education and research on self-compassion, and exercises designed to cultivate self-compassion.
+Once eligibility is established, you will receive access to the Self-Compassion Reflection Program.
+The program is made up of 7 modules in total and you will receive one module each week for 7 weeks.
+The anticipated benefits of the program include: (a) preventing future episodes of depression, (b) an increase in self-compassion and mindfulness, and (c) a decrease in symptoms of depression.

+# Procedure (How the SCOPE Trial process works?)

+You will be compensated for your participation in the study: a $10 gift card for completing the first part and a $10 gift card completing the second part of the study, and then, if eligible, you will receive a $30 gift card for each of the first three check-ins (for a total of $90 in gift cards) and a $40 gift card for the fourth (and final) check-in.
+You are eligible to receive a total of $150 in gift cards.”

 # Compensation